Through the eyes of the COO: 2024 insights and perspectives

 Chris Davey

-Chris is a Senior Associate in the Technology and Operations practice in London.
-He executes global searches across various industries but with a focus on insurance, asset/investment managers, private equity, banking, payments and FinTech, helping to place exceptional CIO, CTO…
+Chris is a consultant in the Technology and Operations practice in London.
+He executes global searches across various industries but with a focus on insurance, asset/investment managers, private equity, banking, payments and FinTech, helping to place exceptional CIO, CTO and…

 See full profile